reframe-hpc/reframe/writing_checks/README.md

 ## Executable Options

-ReFrame allows a list of options to be passed to regression check executable.
+ReFrame allows a list of options to be passed to the regression check executable.
 ```python
 def __init__(self, **kwargs):
     ...